mccadi/flutter_local_notifications/example/README.md

-# flutter_local_notifications_example
+# f2f_notifications_example

-Demonstrates how to use the flutter_local_notifications plugin.
+Demonstrates how to use the f2f_notifications plugin.

 ## Getting Started